List of James Bond allies: Valentin Dmitrovich Zukovsky

-Valentin Dmitrovich Zukovsky (Russian: Вaлeнтин Дмитриeвич Жуковский) is a former KGB agent turned Russian mafia head who runs a bar, a casino, and a caviar factory.
+Valentin Dmitrovich Zukovsky (Russian: Вaлeнтин Дмитриeвич Зуковский) is a former KGB agent turned Russian mafia head who runs a bar, a casino, and a caviar factory.
 When he was younger (and a KGB agent), a conflict with Bond ended with Bond shooting Zukovsky in the leg, causing him to walk with a limp.
-However, after leaving the KGB, Zukovsky does not hold a grudge towards Bond, especially when dealing with Bond means turning a profit.
+After leaving the KGB, Zukovsky at first holds a grudge towards Bond, almost shooting him in his manhood.
+However, he soon realizes when dealing with Bond means turning a profit.
 Played by Robbie Coltrane, Zukovsky makes two appearances in the films, his first being in GoldenEye before being shot and mortally wounded by Elektra King (Sophie Marceau) in The World Is Not Enough.
 He lives long enough after being shot to execute a trick shot using his cane gun, enabling Bond to escape King's trap.

 Dr. Madeleine Swann

 Dr. Madeleine Swann is a psychiatrist and daughter of Mr. White (Jesper Christensen), who assists Bond in his mission and becomes his love interest in the film Spectre and continues to be a central character in the subsequent film No Time to Die.